ddev/ddev-selenium-standalone-chrome/README.md

 3. Optional.
 Check config.selenium-standalone-chrome.yaml and docker-compose.selenium-chrome.yaml into your source control.
 4. Update by re-running `ddev get ddev/ddev-selenium-standalone-chrome`.

+## Docker Desktop guidance
+If you are using Docker Desktop, avoid using the new VirtioFS.
+It has been reported to cause strange file permission issues that can break Functional and FunctionalJavascript tests.

+Use gRPC FUSE for now until they [https://github.com/docker/for-mac/issues/6614](fix these issues upstream).

 ## Use

 - Your project is now ready to run FunctionalJavascript and [Nightwatch](https://www.drupal.org/docs/automated-testing/javascript-testing-using-nightwatch) tests from Drupal core, or [Drupal Test Traits](https://gitlab.com/weitzman/drupal-test-traits) (DTT).
 All these types are tested in this repo.
 Some examples to try: